syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

   `Dialog`: The Segments tab includes a mandatory start date.
 The inclusion of either duration or end date is optional, and this behavior is based on the mapping in the `GanttSegmentFields` component.

   `Context menu`: If the `GanttSegmentFields` component is mapped and the [EnableContextMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableContextMenu) property is enabled, the context menu will include the `Split Task` and `Merge Task` items.
-  You can split any taskbar by first opening the context menu within the taskbar.
-To merge taskbars, click the specific taskbar and choose the merge action either to the right or left.
+  You can split taskbar by first opening the context menu within the taskbar.
+To merge taskbars, click the taskbar and choose the merge action either to the right or left.

-  `Method`: You can split any taskbar using the [SplitTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_SplitTaskAsync) method and merge any taskbar using the [MergeTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_MergeTaskAsync) method.
+  `Method`: You can split taskbar using the [SplitTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_SplitTaskAsync) method and merge taskbar using the [MergeTaskAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_MergeTaskAsync) method.

 ```cshtml